LSDJesus/sd-ultimate-prompt-matrix/README.md

-# Ultimate Prompt Matrix for AUTOMATIC1111
+# Ultimate Prompt Matrix

-An advanced prompt matrix script for AUTOMATIC1111's Web UI, combining two powerful modes for generating prompt variations.
-This script is designed for both simple A/B testing and complex, multi-dimensional experiments.
+An advanced prompt matrix script for AUTOMATIC1111's Web UI and its popular forks.
+This script combines two powerful modes for generating prompt variations and is designed for both simple A/B testing and complex, multi-dimensional experiments.

 ![UI Mockup](UIMockup.png)

+## Compatibility
+This script is fully compatible with:
+- **AUTOMATIC1111's Stable Diffusion Web UI** (the original)
+- **SD.Next** (formerly Vladmandic's fork)
+- **Forge** (the high-performance fork by lllyasviel)
+- ...and likely any other fork that maintains the standard extension/script API.

 ## Features
 - **Permutation Mode:** Generates all possible substitutions from a prompt (e.g., `a <cat|dog>`).
 Perfect for comparing variations.